How to Build Author Archive Pages That Earn Trust and Increase Clicks

 - Does the page include helpful internal links?

-- Is the page title descriptive?
+- Is the page title descriptive and consistent?

-- Does the page support reader discovery?
+- Does the page support reader discovery (not just listing)?

 What is an author archive page?